-- Positively Wellington Tourism will continue to work with Wellington City Council in relation to any potential issues
+- Positively Wellington Tourism will continue to work with Wellington City Council in relation to any potential issues - Positively Wellington Tourism does not exist to make a profit and any income generated via participation in the online marketing space would be reinvested in core marketing activity (note: the online revenue anticipated from hotel bookings in the 2008-09 business plan was misstated at \$1.4m, the new target represents a 20% increase on 2008-09 levels).

+3.6.1.5 Significant Risk for 2009

-- Positively Wellington Tourism does not exist to make a profit and any income generated via participation in the online marketing space would be reinvested in core marketing activity - 3.6.5 There is one other significant risk area that the Trust identified in 2007/08 and that has become even more of a risk in the current global climate.
+There is one other significant risk area that the Trust identified in 2007/08 and that has become even more of a risk in the current global climate.